juntossomosmais/atomium/.github/pull_request_template.md

 - fix: for bug fixes
 - chore: for maintenance tasks
 - major: for major changes that generate a new version
+- docs: for documentation
+- ci: for chores about ci changes

 Example:
 > feat(component): create link component